vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 work meeting (the meeting is typically one where I just listen in, but the topics this time were ones that called for more active participation that was not compatible with exercise).

+## 2026-06-10: reduced at-home jogging due to fatigue and to shorten time to meal

+On Wednesday 2026-06-10, I did at-home jogging for a reduced duration (a little under 20 minutes).
+This was both because of heat-related fatigue and exhaustion (the indoor temperature was 82 degrees Fahrenheit) and for scheduling reasons: I wanted to have my meal a little sooner, and finishing jogging earlier meant not just saving the remaining jogging time but also less waiting time between the end of jogging and when I could start my meal.